RemeJuan/lattr/README.md

 * INTERVAL - when type is set as INTERVAL, provide a number to denote hours between posts, eg 3.
 * CRON_SCHEDULE - Cron string to control the schedulers checking of the DB for pending posts, default: "*/5 6-18 * * *"

+In `api/tables` you will find the SQL scripts needed to be run to setup the database

 ### Running locally

 CD into the `api` directory and run `make run`